I know what you’re thinking. “I’m a runner. Why do I need to know about swimming watches?”

 7. Fitbit Ionic

 Next to Garmin, Fitbit is the biggest name in fitness tracking.
-This is their swimming watch offering, and if you’re a Fitbit fan and a swimmer, you’ll find it to be a good addition to your gear.
+This is their swim watch offering, and if you’re a Fitbit fan and a swimmer, you’ll find it to be a good addition to your gear.

 It’s immediately eye-catching due to its unique shape, and comes in three different colors.

 Track your pace, time, and distance while in the pool.
 GPS tracks your route if you prefer lakes or ocean swimming.
-You’ll also get continuous heart rate monitoring and insights into your sleep patterns.
+You’ll also get continuous heart rate monitoring, and insights into your sleep patterns.